Installed 28 Sep 2001. Latest update 11 Aug 2018.

 In April 1972, Apollo 16 astronauts set up a television camera near their lunar module (LM).
 The camera, called the big eye slowly panned back and forth (in a 350 degree arc) to record the astronauts' extra vehicular activities.

-Each time the camera's field of view passed through what appeared to be a southerly direction there was a faint hazy irregular shaped something located a few degrees above the horizon.
+Each time big eye's field of view passed through what appeared to be a southerly direction there was a faint hazy irregular shaped something located a few degrees above the horizon.
 The following marked up picture shows the lunar lander, in situ, as well as a drawn-in likeness of the Faint Hazy Object (FHO) and the big eye camera.

 Apollo 16 Lunar Lander Showing a Likeness of the Faint Hazy Object